RedditRecs

 Reddit Icon

-beneficialBern • 21 days ago
+beneficialBern • about 2 months ago

 Ring is the worst doorbell overpriced shit quality poor integration and poor build quality.
 Plus the subscription is so dumb.
 Wish ubiquity integrated better because it’s the best doorbell by leaps nd bounds